 The Gmail API result will show on your screen and then click on the “Enable” button.

 After that, you will find a dedicated interface for the Gmail API, on which you have to click on the “Create credentials” button.

-On the Credentials page your will, different questions which you have to answer accordingly:
+On the Credentials page you will, different questions that you have to answer accordingly:

 - Select Gmail API for the question “Which API are you using?“